liampaulhus/slicerWebWSS-WIP/README.md

 Select Start Server to launch the web server.
 If a private key and certificate are provided in the auth folder the server will automatically start in HTTPS mode and use WSS communication.

+At the index page select WebSocket Demo to use the interactive WebSocket ui. a slice must be loaded into slicer.
+There is also a latency tester provided.
+This can be used to check the latency of the connection by comparing the time in browser to the time in slicer when the request was received.

 Access http://localhost:2016 or https://localhost:2016 with a web browser or alternatively use the static page launchers in the module.

 NOTE: In order to use WSS with a self signed certificate you must first navigate to the index static page and accept/import the certificate.
 Some browsers such as chrome will still refuse a WSS connection with a self signed certificate so you must make sure the following flag is enabled: